stephenVertex/social-tui/README.md

-# LinkedIn Posts Viewer
+# social-tui

-Interactive TUI application for viewing and managing LinkedIn posts from Apify scraper output.
+Interactive TUI application for viewing and managing LinkedIn posts from JSON data sources.

 ## Features